wesleycamargo/azure-docs.pt-br/articles/log-analytics/log-analytics-azure-networking-analytics.md

 Você pode usar a solução de análise de Grupo de Segurança de Rede do Azure no Log Analytics para examinar:

 * Logs do Grupo de Segurança de Rede do Azure

-> [!NOTE]
-> A Análise de Gateway de Aplicativo do Azure e a análise do Grupo de Segurança de Rede do Azure são [soluções de visualização](log-analytics-add-solutions.md#preview-management-solutions-and-features).
->
->

 Para usar as soluções, habilite os diagnósticos para logs do Gateway de Aplicativo do Azure e para Grupos de Segurança de Rede do Azure e direcione o diagnóstico para um espaço de trabalho do Log Analytics.
 Não é necessário gravar os logs no Armazenamento de Blobs do Azure.